seishun/node-steam/README.md

 Lets you interface with Steam without running an actual Steam client, similarly to [SteamKit2](https://bitbucket.org/VoiDeD/steamre/wiki/Home).
 Could be used to run an autonomous chat bot.

-Note: if you are looking for the Steam WebAPI wrapper, it has been renamed to _steam-web_.
+Note: if you are looking for the Steam WebAPI wrapper, it has been renamed to `steam-web`.

-## Installation
+# Installation

 ```
 npm install steam
 ```
-## Usage
+# Usage

-The API is scarce compared to SteamKit2 - however, most chat functions are implemented.
+The API is scarce compared to SteamKit2 - however, chat and trade functions are implemented.

 ```js
 var Steam = require('steam');